 Once credits have been evaluated prospective students will be invited to meet with the Center for Advisement and Academic Success to discuss their transferred courses and plan their first semester of coursework.
 (Students who have attended a CUNY school prior to CSI are not required to meet with the Center and can register on their own).

 Students can also use their DegreeWorks portal to view how their transferred credits apply to their chosen degree.
 (CUNYfirst Student Center portal > DegreeWorks-Online Advisement.)

 The Transfer Unit evaluates courses based on grade and title only.
-If a course’s title is not recognized as being a direct equivalent to one offered at the College of Staten Island a student may be given Blanket Credit in a subject (BKT).
-Blanket credits counts as credit towards the degree but not as a specific course.
+If a course’s title is not recognized as being a direct equivalent to one offered at the College of Staten Island a student may be given a General Elective Credit in a subject (199, 299 or BKT).
+These credits count as credit towards the degree but not as a specific course.
 If a student believes the content of what they previously took matches the content of a CSI course they have the opportunity to bring qualifying documents (course description, syllabus, abstract etc.) to the corresponding department for review.
 If the department makes a determination of CSI equivalency, the department Chair or designee will send the evaluation recommendation to the Transfer Unit for processing.

 CSI will only transfer Anatomy and Physiology 1 and 2 together from the same institution.
-Students who have taken only one or have taken both but at different schools will receive Blanket Biology credit.
+Students who have taken only one or have taken both but at different schools will receive BIO 199 credit.

 Courses Receiving No Credit

 The College of Staten Island reserves the right to deny credit for courses that are not comparable to those offered in its degree programs.
 Some categories of courses that generally do not receive transfer credit are:

 - Courses considered below college level (usually numbered below 100).